course-kit/guides/getting-started.md

 ![getting-started-1](assets/getting-started-1.png)

-A course has a *name* and optional *home page URL*.
+A course has a *name* and an optional *home page URL*.
 We'll provide a name now, and add a home page URL later.

 ![getting-started-2](assets/getting-started-2.png)

-After creating a course you'll be taken to the **course details page** where you can see the fields you added as well as automatically generated fields that you'll need later (specifically the *ID* and *enrolment URL*)
+After creating a course you'll be taken to the **course details page** where you can see the fields you added as well as automatically generated fields that you'll need later (specifically the *ID* and *enrollment URL*)

 ## Creating a lesson